Alpha2Chris14/glimpse/README.md

 ### Event Routes

+Remember this endpoint should be prefix with the url in my case `http://glimpse.test/`

 | Method | Endpoint                           | Description                              |
 | :----- | :--------------------------------- | :--------------------------------------- |
 | GET    | `/api/events/`                     | List all events with available slots.    |